patrickbwarren/qgis3-survex-import/README.md

 ```
 Usually, this would be spread across separate `*include` files and
 indeed one would normally split out each individual survey trip into
-its own `.svx` file, with its own `*begin` and `*end`, however
+its own `.svx` file, with its own `*begin` and `*end`.
+Discussion of
-discussion of 'best practice' for organising survey data is probably
+such 'best practice' for organising survey data is probably best left
-best left to another place.
+to another place though!

 ### What to do next